 So, to sum up, the underlying reason cruciate ligaments fail is likely man made multiple joint inflammation (ever see a wolf with a bum knee?
 Me neither.)
 That inflammation led to weakening of the ligaments of the knee which eventually ruptured, causing your dog to be lame.

-And you’ve just been offered a state of the art, multi-thousand dollar surgery to “put things back together.”
+Likely you’ve been offered a state of the art, multi-thousand dollar surgery called TPLO to “put things back together.”
 Weeks of cage rest follow, so your expensive investment doesn’t fall apart and the other knee blow from overuse.

-Common drugs used include the NSAIDs which damage joints while dampening the pain signals that would tell your dog to slow down, and take it easy.
+Common drugs used for bum knees include the NSAIDs which damage joints while dampening the pain signals that would tell your dog to slow down, and take it easy.
 Likely Dodger’s stomach was upset by these drugs.

-But I’ve also seen some simple acute remedies help in the short term, and I cover my cruciate protocol in the my acute homeopathy membership, Vital Animal Alpha.
+But I’ve also seen some simple acute remedies help in the short term, and I cover my cruciate protocol in the my acute homeopathy membership group, Vital Animal Alpha.
 Who knows?
 I may add this protocol as a bonus to signing up for my Vital Animal Pack (you’ll see how at the bottom of this post).
-My pack members are the first to hear of all new courses, and they’ll receive an early bird discount option.
+My pack members are the first to hear of all new courses, and they may receive an early bird discount.

 To get to the depth of this cruciate disease though, view it as the chronic disease that it truly is.
 Hire a veterinary homeopath to help you steer a course to curing the dog who has the disease.